tipishev/python_debugging_workshop/README.md

 > "If you need a debugger, the error had happened much earlier."

-Meaning that someone had complicated the code so much that reading the source does not help much.
+Meaning that someone had complicated the logic so much that reading the source code does not help.

 <img src="/images/tunnelbana.png" width="400" title="Tunnelbana">

 But on the other hand, a complex application, can be compared to a transit system.
-Of course, you have your source: the transit map and schedules.
-But would you bet your lunch money on the exact location of any given train?
+Certainly, you have your "source code": the transit map and schedules.
+But would you bet your lunch money on even approximate location of any given train?

 <img src="/images/rube_goldberg.jpg" width="400" title="Rube Goldberg">

-That is exactly the problem, that the debuggers solve.
-They allow us to see inside the black box and examine the runtime state of the code.
+That is exactly the problem, that the debuggers address.
+They allow us to look inside the black box and examine the runtime state of the code.

 While preparing this workshop I have looked at a number of debugging tutorials and they all follow the same structure.

+They

-* Warn agains using `print` statements
+* warn agains using `print` statements
-* Recap Pdb documentation
+* recap Pdb documentation
-* Show examples of using debugger commands
+* show examples of using debugger commands

-I tried to make this workshop a bit differently: on top of the three points above we will also look at other Python debuggers and learn when it is better to use one or the other.
-Another thing that I will tell is useful tips and tricks.
+I tried to make this workshop a bit differently: on top of the three points above we will look at different Python debuggers and ways to invoke them depending on the context: whether you develop locally, or run code in a remote shell.
+I will also share pragmatic tips from my day-to-day.

 ### Print Considered Harmful

 ![Boat vs Surf](/images/boat_vs_surf.jpg)

-Now I am legally required to scorn you for `print`-debugging and explain what's wrong with it.
+Before we start, I am legally required to talk about `print`-debugging and what's wrong with it.

-First of all, `print` is very limitted in what it can do and is often used just to check whether the code runs at all.
-Using `print` for that is an overkill, there is a 3-character Python built-in function for that.
+First of all, `print` is limitted in what it can do and is often used simply to check whether the code runs at all.
+Using `print` for that is an overkill, there is a better way.
+Python has a 3-character Python built-in for that.

 `1/0`

 Also known as the Redneck Breakpoint

-unlike print it does not get lost in console output, you don't have to decorate it with `=================` or `***************` it just crashes your program loudly and proudly.
+unlike the timid `print` it does not get lost in the console output, it crashes your program loudly and proudly.
 If you need more than one, use `2/0`, `3/0`, etc.

 <img src="/images/printgles.png" width="400" title="Printgles">

-Secondly, one print is never enough, like Pringles, once you pop, you cannot stop You put one, it doesn't work, then you put another one, and yet another one.
-And to see changes you need to restart your code every time, which may be quite slow, for example in Docker.
-We want a short feedback loop to test our bug-origing theories as fast as we can without breaking the flow of thought.
+Secondly, one print is never enough, like Pringles, once you pop, you cannot stop.
+You put one, it doesn't work, then you put another one, and yet another one.
+And in order to see the changes you need to restart the application every time, which may be quite slow, for example in Docker.
+We want a short feedback loop to test our bug-origin theories as fast as we can without breaking the flow of thought.

-Another argument against `print`s is that they ofthen get into production code.
+The third argument against `print`s is that they ofthen get into production code.
 If you don't believe me, just search your codebase git history.

 <img src="/images/crab.png" width="400" title="Bearded Crab">

-By the way, "it will get to production" applies not only to `print` statements, but to any silly code and data.
-I call this phenomenon the "The Curse of The Bearded Crab".
-When I was working for an entertainment events aggregator, we used silly fake events for testing our staging environment.
+By the way, "it will get to production" applies not only to `print` statements, but to anything that touches your code but should not go to production .
+I call this extension of the Murphy's law the "The Curse of The Bearded Crab".
+I used to work for an entertainment events aggregator, and we put silly fake events in our staging environment.
 And guess what, one day, a misconfigured import, uploaded "the Concert of The Bearded Crab" to the main page.
-So, think of it as an evil deity that preys on your lack of attention.
+So, think of the Bearded Crab as an evil deity who preys on you losing focus.

-Finally, a debugger allows to explore not only your code, but also 3rd party modules, like Django and Celery.
+Finally, a debugger allows to explore not only your application code, but also to get into 3rd party modules that you call, which gives a

 So, next time your fingers type `print`, please stop and put a debugger breakpoint instead.